 - Treatment for Wear-and-Tear of Joints

 Timothy Bonatus, DO is a fellowship-trained orthopedic surgeon specializing in Orthopedic Traumatology and Total Joint Reconstruction Surgery.

 Dr. Bonatus has been caring for patients at our Flagstaff location since 1993, managing his practice through our Arthritis & Fracture Care Center.
 Trained in Robot-Assisted and Computer Navigated surgery, Dr. Bonatus’ primary interests and surgical procedures include treating patients for arthritis, fractures, degenerative diseases of the hip and knee, minimally-invasive joint replacement surgery and total joint reconstructive surgery.

 Prior to moving to Flagstaff, Dr. Bonatus served as Medical Officer on the USS California.
 He received his post-graduate medical education from US Naval Hospital Oakland in General Surgery and residency in Orthopaedic Surgery.
 He was Chief of Orthopaedics at Camp Pendleton during Desert Storm.
 Dr. Bonatus completed his Orthopedic Traumatology Fellowship from UC Davis Medical Center.
-He earned his doctoral degree in medicine from Chicago College of Osteopathic Medicine and his undergraduate degree from the University of California – San Diego.
+He earned his doctoral degree from Chicago College of Osteopathic Medicine and his undergraduate degree from the University of California – San Diego.

 Dr. Bonatus is active in the medical community, holding professional memberships with the American Academy of Orthopaedic Surgeons, Arizona Medical and Osteopathic Medical Associations and the Ortho Trauma Association.